godfat/muack/README.md

 ```

 If `obj.find(2)` is called and Muack cannot find a matched stub, it would
 raise a `Muack::Unexpected` and list the candidates for us.
+This also
+applies to spies.

 However, What if we don't want to be so exact?
 Then we should use verifiers.
 We'll introduce each of them in next section.
 Note that verifiers